jiyorude/awake24/README.md

 ### Timetable Installation
 * Download the latest `.pak` file found in the Release section.
 * Ensure you have the `Zwolle-Groningen` route and the `TSW5 Starter Pack` installed on your computer and have booted the game at least once after installation.
-* Navigate to `Train Sim World 5`, followed by `WindowsNoEditor/TS2Prototype/Content/DLC`.
+* Navigate to the location on your computer where you have installed `Train Sim World 5`, followed by `WindowsNoEditor/TS2Prototype/Content/DLC`.
 * Place the `.pak` file inside the `DLC` folder.
 * Boot up the game, click on `To the Trains`, `Choose a Route`, `Spoorlijn Zwolle-Groningen`, `Timetable`, `Awake24`.
 * Now you are ready to choose a train, service and jump into the game!